James D. Phelan: Mayor of San Francisco

-Phelan studied law at the University of California, Berkeley and then became a banker.
-He was elected Mayor of San Francisco and served from 1897 until 1902, in three 2-year terms.
-He pushed for the reform City Charter of 1898 in San Francisco.
-He served as the first president of the League of California Cities, which was created in 1898.
+Phelan was elected Mayor of San Francisco in 1896, serving from 1897 until 1902, in three 2-year terms.
+He successfully pushed for the reform City Charter of 1898.
+He served as the first president of the League of California Cities, established in 1898.
 He was the Democratic candidate for U.S. Senate in 1900, but lost to Republican Thomas R. Bard.